12 Jul GCPs v. PPK/RTK: Which is Best to Receive Fast and Accurate Data?

 If you’re looking to transition from using GCPs to a solution like PPK on your job site, it’s a good idea.
 The flight planning is significantly reduced since you’re not spending near the amount of time prepping the job site with ground control points.

 Make sure you’re working with a solution provider that offers PPK as an option so you can make this smooth transition.
 They’ll upgrade you with the type of survey drone conducting the flyover that integrates the product.
-The PPK technology will cost a little more when using a subscription, however, with a drone you’ll already have the budget saved.
+The PPK drone technology will cost a little more when using a subscription, however, with a drone you’ll already have the budget saved.

 Along with enhancements in time and product, there will also be a change in spirits of the team on the job site.
 Not having to spend a whole day laying several GCPs is definitely uplifting and creates a more productive team.